 A. Yes.
 While many of our interns have strong academic backgrounds in their respective departments, others come from quite disparate disciplines.
 Some of our past interns have been political science, urban studies, history, English, and music theory majors.
 What made them strong intern candidates was their involvement in extracurricular activities, organizations and publications through which they developed and honed their relevant skills.

 Q. I have no relevant academic, extracurricular, or professional experience.
 What are the chances I could still get an internship?

 A. Very slim.

 Q. What do you mean by “published clips”?

 A. “Published clips” include anything you’ve written that has been printed in a publication, such as news stories, trend pieces, Q&As, profiles, reviews, op ed columns, and so on.
-We do not require clips to be related to music or film.
-If possible, please submit clips as they appeared in print, whether in PDF form, photocopied or in hard copy form (rather than in a raw text document).
+We do not require clips related to any of our specific sections.

 Q. I don’t have any “published clips.”
 What else can I send?